Skip to content

 Other popular locations included:

-• Fahid Island, which emerged as a new property hotspot with 725 sales
+- Yas Island with around 1,000 apartment transactions - Fahid Island, which emerged as a new property hotspot with 725 sales - Saadiyat Island, known for its luxury developments

 Together, these four areas accounted for more than 75 percent of all apartment transactions across the emirate.

-For villas and townhouses, the top-performing locations included Al Bahyah, Al Hidayriyyat, Yas Island, Al Reem Island and Zayed City, which collectively represented more than 48 percent of all villa and townhouse sales.
+For villas and townhouses, top-performing locations included Al Bahyah, Al Hidayriyyat, Yas Island, Al Reem Island and Zayed City, which collectively represented more than 48 percent of all villa and townhouse sales.

-Aldar leads developer sales
+Aldar leads developer sales in Abu Dhabi

 Among developers, Aldar Properties maintained its position as the leading real estate developer in Abu Dhabi for the second consecutive year.